Note: We will continue to update this section with new information as we have it.

 We encourage all travelers to review the itinerary and pace of any trips that interest them prior to booking to ensure they can fully participate in all activities.
 We are happy to look into ways in which we can accommodate traveler needs or offer alternate activities where possible.
 If you have questions about whether an Atlas Obscura trip is right for you, please email us at firstname.lastname@example.org or call (646) 961-4857.

 Yes!
 We provide amazing access to incredible places that we hope surprise even the most knowledgeable insiders.
 If you live in the area and want to come along for part of a trip, drop us a line and we'll work to make it happen.
 We also offer a 10% discount to locals on most of our trips.

-You can join any sold-out trip's waitlist by clicking the purple “Join the Waitlist” button at the top right of the itinerary page.
+You can join any sold-out trip's waitlist by clicking the “Join Waitlist” button at the top right of the itinerary page.
 If any spots open up, we offer them to travelers according to when they joined the waitlist.
 If a trip is sold out, there’s a very good chance we’ll offer it again in the future.
 Keep an eye out for new trip announcements via our trips newsletter.

 We work with the fantastic folks at Yonder (seriously, they're great!).
 They compare different policies from a wide range of insurance companies, so that you can find the one that's both the best fit and the best deal.
 Although we do not require trip insurance, we highly recommend it.

 Send us an email or give us a call!
 We're always working on new trips, and some of the best ideas come from the Atlas Obscura community.
 If we're working on a new trip that might fit your interests, we'll let you know.
 We also recommend signing up for our newsletter, where we announce new trips frequently.